JeffreyPanotes/post-install-config/README.md

 Once the Departments are setup we will now configure Teams.
 From the same screen now navigate to the Teams tab and now add a new team.
 Name this Online Banking and now create.
-We have now implemented a Level 1 Support member .
-We will also have to implement and allow anyone to create a ticket so they will not have to register.
+We will also have to implement and allow anyone to create a heat ticket so they will not have to register.
 <p>